 The wizards in the Young Wizards series depend on this to get away with doing some forms of magic out in the open.
 The bullies can't hit you because your spell is deflecting their blows?
 They convince themselves that they didn't want to hit you, because invisible force fields are impossible.
 Vanish off a subway platform via teleporting?
 Whoever saw you thinks you simply moved deeper into the crowd while they weren't looking.

-The Dresden Files uses this to explain why you never hear stories about trolls, vampires and magic.
+Uses this to explain why you never hear stories about trolls, vampires and magic.
 Everyone just writes it off as something mundane that, at the time, they thought was impossible.
 If they're attacked by a troll, for example and they're asked about it in a few months or so, they'll just claim that it was a large drug addict or something (the first few months will just have them staying quiet, afraid of people thinking they're crazy or for thinking that they 'themselves' have gone off the deep end).
 It also helps that supernatural happenings tend to screw up any kind of recording equipment, making efforts to actually record evidence of the supernatural turn out to be grainy, filled with static, and generally seeming like badly distorted or faked content.

 It helps that the people who do outright report what they have seen tend to be dismissed at best, or tossed into the loony bin, or in certain cases attacked by the very things they witnessed.
 A good example of this is the coroner, Butters, who reports that several bodies he examined were clearly not human, and was thus suspended for three months and put into a psych ward for observation as a result.

 The author makes a point of justifying this every now and then, and gives at least one long speech about it.
 It actually makes sense, so you accept the blatant use of this trope.